There are a number of advantages of drop shipping, but there are downsides, as well. The ability to have a manufacturer...

 If the question is whether sales from drop shipping are good in and of themselves, then the answer is an unqualified yes.
 Any channel that can add profitable sales is most certainly a good thing.

-When comparing drop shipping to stocking distribution, whether the drop shipping benefits outweigh any drawbacks is less clear.
+When comparing drop shipping to stocking distribution, whether the advantages of drop shipping outweigh any disadvantages is less clear.
 Margins are certainly different between the two sales and distribution models, as are the requirements and costs for the manufacturer.

 The choice of whether to use drop shipping will likely hinge on the needs of the individual markets.
 Which strategy can reach the customers more effectively and drive higher sales and profits for the supplier?
 In many cases, a mix of sales and distribution channels is the right answer.